jdlph/wxlib/mio/README.md

 shared_mmap4.map("path", offset, size_to_map, error);
 ```

-It's possible to define the type of a byte (which has to be the same width as `char`), though aliases for the most common ones are provided by default:
+It's possible to define the type of byte (which has to be the same width as `char`), though aliases for the most common ones are provided by default:
 ```c++
 using mmap_source = basic_mmap_source<char>;
 using ummap_source = basic_mmap_source<unsigned char>;